Relationship between covariance of Wigner functions and transformation noncontextuality: Introduction

-In this work we move a step towards such understanding by studying two properties of quantum transformations that are usually associated to classical behaviors and therefore, when broken, to genuinely nonclassical features.
-These are the covariance of the Wigner function under the transformations allowed in the examined theory \cite{Zhu2016}, and transformation noncontextuality -- \textit{i.e.} the existence of a transformation noncontextual ontological model for the theory \cite{Spekkens2005}.
-The former is defined in the framework of Wigner functions \cite{Wigner1932} -- particular quasiprobability distributions that represent quantum theory in the phase space, while the latter is defined in the framework of ontological models (also known as hidden variable models) \cite{Harrigan2010}.
-As we will report in the next section, quasiprobability representations and ontological models of a theory are strictly related notions \cite{Spekkens2008}.
+In the present work we move a step in this direction.
+We start by studying two properties of quantum transformations that are usually associated to classical behaviors and therefore, when broken, to genuinely nonclassical features.
+These are the covariance of the Wigner function under the group of transformations allowed in the examined theory \cite{Zhu2016}, and transformation noncontextuality -- \textit{i.e.} the existence of a transformation noncontextual ontological model for the theory \cite{Spekkens2005}.
+Let us spend few words to introduce them and to discuss why they should be considered as notions of classicality.